obrienth/Elk-Stack/README.md

         state: present
         reload: yes
 ```
-- downloads and launches the docker container for elk server
+- Downloads and launches the docker container for elk server
 ```bash
 # Use docker_container module
     - name: download and launch a docker elk container